Zion Riverside Food Centre: Zion Road Food Centre (1976–2003)

 Announced on 19 September 1989, the Ministry of Environment chose Zion Road Food Centre as one of the first five hawker centres to be equipped with self-flushing urinals to keep public toilets clean.
 Other appliances such as hand dryers and soap dispensers were also installed.
 The new systems were installed in 1990.

 On 16 February 1990, Soh Siong Yang, a 10-year-old student from Delta Primary School, drowned in the canal beside the hawker centre.
 After purchasing beer and stout from the hawker centre, Soh proceeded to consume the drinks with his friends.
 Upon seeing some crabs crawling along the canal, Soh and his friends attempted to catch them by climbing down into the canal.
 However, the bank was slippery and the waves swept Soh into the canal, causing him to drown.
 Soh was rushed to Singapore General Hospital, but he was already dead upon arrival.
+The hawker who sold the beer and stout to the boys was also investigated by the police.
+During the coroner's inquest, it was identified that Soh was unable to swim, and the verdict was misadventure.

 After the incident, there were calls for stiffer action and harsher penalties to those who sell alcohol illegally to minors.
 The Straits Times conducted a test to see how easy it was to purchase alcohol as a minor, and during the test at different hawker centres and coffeeshops, five out of eight stalls sold beer to an underage primary school student.
-The hawker who sold the beer and stout to the boys was also investigated by the police.
-During the coroner's inquest, it was identified that Soh was unable to swim, and the verdict was misadventure.